-Salinas also features more than 100 islets and cays in close proximity, with the mangrove island of Cayo Matías as one of the most popular local stops.
+Salinas features more than 100 islets and cays in close proximity, with the mangrove island of Cayo Matías being one of the most popular local stops.
 You can access it by private boat or by riding a quaint ferry called La Paseadora, which runs on weekends and holidays.
 Make sure to bring your own food and drink because there are no facilities on this islet.

 Feeling a need for speed?
 Visit the Salinas Speedway, where you can watch car races on four tracks: Acceleration, Circuit, Formula, and Go-Kart.
 The speedway is open to the public on Mondays, Wednesdays, and Saturdays at 5:00 p.m.

-Salinas has two mesones gastronómicos — El Balcón del Capitán and El Roble — which are exceptional restaurants offering Puerto Rican specialties.
+Salinas has two mesones gastronómicos — El Balcón del Capitán and El Roble — which are exceptional restaurants offering authentic Puerto Rican specialties.
 Both places feature menus with a variety of fresh seafood along with spectacular views of the Caribbean Sea.

 Another popular spot is El Dorado, where you can taste fresh-caught fish with first-class service.
 Some of their most popular dishes include the mofongo or tostones de pana with lobster, conch cocktail, and shrimp asopao, as well as deep friend or grilled red snapper.